How Many Times Salary for Mortgage: Can I Borrow 5 or 6 Times My Salary?

 • Current account bank statements for the three months immediately previous

-Taking action in advance to improve your credit score gives you access to the broadest number of possible lenders for your circumstances and a chance to pick and choose the best rate.
+Take action to improve your credit score and give yourself access to the broadest number of possible lenders for your circumstances.

-• Having unforeseen problems with your credit rating wastes time on mortgage applications that are refused further down the line.
+• Unforeseen problems with your credit rating wastes time on applications that are refused further down the line

-• Subsequent mortgage lenders will be able to see previous credit checks made and will be deterred by several loan applications that haven’t proceeded.
+• Subsequent mortgage lenders will be able to see previous credit checks and will be deterred by rejected applications

 Not all lenders report credit details to all three of the UK credit agencies, so you need to check all three: